We may receive compensation if you visit partners we recommend. Read our advertiser disclosure for more information.

 4. CoinTracker

-CoinTracker crypto tax software gives users a comprehensive breakdown of their crypto tax obligations by separating taxable items by airdrops, forks, mining, staking, payments, interest, etc. It also shows miscellaneous transactions such as margin fees, futures gains, donations, and gifts.
+CoinTracker crypto tax software solution gives users a comprehensive breakdown of their crypto tax obligations by separating taxable items by airdrops, forks, mining, staking, payments, interest, etc. It also shows miscellaneous transactions such as margin fees, futures gains, donations, and gifts.
 And if you are computing crypto taxes from multiple sources, CoinTracker’s tax center shows the end-of-day balance, total gains, and transactions split by exchange, wallet, and crypto.

 You can automatically import your crypto data by syncing your wallets and exchanges with the crypto tax software or manually import via CSV, and CoinTracker will generate your taxes instantly.
 It has mobile apps that automatically sync your holdings with exchanges and your crypto wallets—no more manual entry.
 It also allows you to track your portfolio’s performance on the go.
 For tax purposes, this automated portfolio tracking feature lets users check the market value of their assets, the allocation of their portfolio, and the performance of their investments in real time.
 CoinTracker supports over 300 exchanges and 10,000 cryptocurrencies with data from Nomics.